 In September 2012 he joined Brown Paper Tickets in sales.
 Brown Paper Tickets, not just for profit, has a mission to make ticket buying low cost and easy for the buyer and producers (www.brownpapertickets.com).
 Brown Paper Tickets is a fair trade company whose primary purpose is serving the community.
 He also represents BPT at Rollercon and at the seminars there.

 He also serves as “The Commissioner” of modern day Roller Derby. there are now 1900 leagues in 58 countries encompassing over 100,000 participants (www.derbylisting.com).
 He has no official capacity other than advisor to the various leagues on a non-compensated basis.
 The Seltzer Cup, named for his father, is presented by at the annual USARS national championship.
+And Texas Roller Derby, the first modern Roller Derby banked track league, features the Ann Calvello Cup, which is presented annually to its championship team.

 Trivia: He has witnessed so many games in so many sports, including 3 Super Bowls and 6 World Series, and may be the only person you have encountered that saw the Cubs in their last World Series.